Laplacian matrix: Laplacian matrix for an undirected graph via the oriented incidence matrix

 where $B^\textsf{T}$ is the matrix transpose of B.

 An alternative product $B^\textsf{T}B$ defines the so-called $|e| \times |e|$ edge-based Laplacian, as opposed to the original commonly used vertex-based Laplacian matrix L.

 Symmetric Laplacian for a directed graph

 The Laplacian matrix of a directed graph is by definition generally non-symmetric, while, e.g., traditional spectral clustering is primarily developed for undirected graphs with symmetric adjacency and Laplacian matrices.
-A trivial approach to apply techniques requiring the symmetry is to turn the original directed graph into an undirected graph and build the Laplacian matrix for the latter.
+A trivial approach to applying techniques requiring the symmetry is to turn the original directed graph into an undirected graph and build the Laplacian matrix for the latter.

 In the matrix notation, the adjacency matrix of the undirected graph could, e.g., be defined as a Boolean sum of the adjacency matrix $A$ of the original directed graph and its matrix transpose $A^T$, where the zero and one entries of $A$ are treated as logical, rather than numerical, values, as in the following example: